fletchto99/PHPebbleTimeline/Readme.md

 $notification -> getData();
 ````

-### Notification Object
+### Reminder Object

-A `PinReminder` object represents the [Notification Object](http://developer.getpebble.com/guides/timeline/pin-structure/#reminder-object) which will send a reminder to the user at a specific time.
+A `PinReminder` object represents the [Reminder Object](http://developer.getpebble.com/guides/timeline/pin-structure/#reminder-object) which will send a reminder to the user at a specific time.

 To create a reminder object be sure to use the `PinReminder` class